KADev2022/CS3IP/README.md

 ### Risk
 The original study in which the dataset was collected (Berle et al., 2010): <a href="https://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-3-149">https://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-3-149</a>
 <br><br>
-From this study: “The study protocol was approved by the local ethics committee (REK III, Health-West, Norway)”
+From this study: "The study protocol was approved by the local ethics committee (REK III, Health-West, Norway)"

 ## Tools/Technology
 * Jupyter Notebook (Integrated Development Environment (IDE) via Anaconda Navigator)